Preparation, delivery and recovery

 - Professor George Havenith – Environmental physiology.

-- Dr Liam Heaney – The application of mass spectrometry-based techniques for measurement of blood and urine biomarkers.
+- Dr Liam Heaney – The application of mass spectrometry-based techniques for biomarker measurements in sports performance, nutrition and anti-doping.

 - Dr Michael Hiley – Maximising consistency and performance in sporting activities through probabilistic optimisations (computer simulation).